-Land of Tomorrow: Postwar Fiction and the Crisis of American Liberalism (Oxford UP, 2018)
+Land of Tomorrow: Postwar Fiction and the Crisis of American Liberalism (Oxford UP, 2019)

 Land of Tomorrow puts literary studies in conversation with intellectual history and political theory.
-For example, in the book’s third chapter, I show how many liberal thinkers borrowed from the psychological professions–and the theories of psychoanalysis–to understand poverty, crime, and mass conformity.
+For instance, in the book’s third chapter, I show how many liberal thinkers borrowed from the psychological professions–and the theories of psychoanalysis–to understand poverty, crime, and mass conformity.
 This use of psychological templates influenced public intellectuals, novelists, and even the techniques of early television.
 As a result, collective behaviors were often recast as phenomena of a private psychological realm, and many liberals neglected the structural conditions of inequality by attending instead to the private lives of supposedly deviant and neurotic peoples.
 These liberals also recast possible social interventions after the image of therapy.
 I track this new way of thinking across work by several writers, including Patricia Highsmith and Richard Yates, as well as the television series Alfred Hitchcock Presents.